Glaciar del Aneto

 Aneto, June 19

 It is fair to say that Aneto is not a mountain for beginners either, technically easier than Maladeta for sure but the tour is much longer.
-If you belong to the quicker sort, you can do it in nine hours (starting and end point Refugio de la Renclusa), but the usual time is something between ten to twelve hours (I needed ten and a half including breaks).
+If you belong to the quicker sort, you can do it in nine hours, but the usual time is something between ten to twelve hours (I needed ten and a half including breaks), starting and finishing point Refugio de la Renclusa.

 Any mountain bearing the distinction being the highest you have to expect a good deal of visitors though, when weather is stable even more so.

 So as opposed to the day before, there were always a handful of people around, only a short section to Portillón Superior I was alone.
-Because my orientation skills are not great, this was also the section where I had most trouble with path finding, others seem to be a lot better with this task.
+Because my orientation skills are not great, this was also the section where I had most trouble with path finding, others seem to be a lot better with this task (well, between you and me, I made an unintentional detour, that’s why I was alone).

-The mountain saddle Portillón Superior (2899 meters AMSL) is the first point you can actually see Aneto, towering majestically in the distance.
+The mountain saddle Portillón Superior (2899 meters AMSL, literal translation “Upper Small Gate”) is the first point where you can actually see Aneto, towering majestically in the distance.

 This is also the point from where crampons are almost an obligation, so do yourself a favor and wear it.
-If you have an ice axe, even better (furthermore, headgear and sunscreen is essential in these heights with snow reflecting the solar radiation).
+If you have an ice axe, even better.
+Furthermore, headgear and sunscreen is essential in these heights with snow reflecting the already fierce solar radiation.

 I won’t bore you with text about the next two hours, it was just a tiring but otherwise not difficult walk across the glacier, and I suppose the pictures give a good enough impression of it.

-The good news is that there’s plenty of water in liquid form, so you do not have to carry very much.
+The good news is that there’s plenty of water in liquid form (in spring anyway), so you do not have to carry very much.

 When you’re already almost at the peak, you have to negotiate a unique obstacle, the “Bridge of Mohammed”.
-I made a video with my helmet camera, so I won’t bother with an elaborate text (or photos for that matter) either, but I want to mention it is not a excessively long climb, five to ten minutes at most.
-You should not have fear of heights here.
+I made a video with my helmet camera, so I won’t bother with an elaborate text (or photos, for that matter) either, but I want to mention it is not a excessively long climb, five to ten minutes at most.
+You must not have fear of heights here.

 Then it was done, standing on the highest peak of the Pyrenees, and it was marvelous.